IshmamDC217/IshmamDC217/README.md

 ┌───────────────────────────────────────────────────────────────┐
 │                                                               │
-│  🎮  Gaming on the ROG Strix (it was made for this)           │ │  🎸  Playing guitar (badly, but with confidence)              │ │  🎲  Rolling nat 20s as a D&D Bard                            │
+│  🎮  Gaming on the ROG Strix (it was made for this)           │ │  🎸  Playing guitar (shredding all day long)              │ │  🎲  Rolling nat 20s as a D&D Bard                            │
 │  🐧  Ricing my Linux desktop until it's unrecognizable        │ │  🧠  Overthinking system design at 2am                        │